tax16/SystemCheckBundle/README.md

       Use this as the name of your application.

     - **`priority`**
       Accepts values between 1 and 3.
-Set to 1 if failure is critical (error), otherwise higher values are warnings.
+Set to 1 if failure is critical (error), and 3 for warnings.

     - **`execute`**
-      Set `execute: false` if the health check cannot be executed but should still represent the service in the system network. (default `true`)
+      Set `execute: false` if the health check cannot be executed but should still represent the service in the system network. (default =  `true`)

     - **`parent`**
-      Use this to link the health check as dependent on another service to check, for exemple, you use rabbitMq and after you need to check a application consumer. (default `null`)
+      Use this to link the health check as dependent on another service to check, for exemple, you use rabbitMq and after you need to check a application consumer. (default =  `null`)

 - **`system_check.health_check_trace`**
   Use this tag to trace a request across systems (e.g., if Application 1 calls Application 2, this allows for a global view of the architecture). (just for `http`check)